 Step Three: Avoid influence from outside factors

 There are numerous outside influences that can impact your clay animation project.
 Dust can settle on your sets when you’re away.
 Someone could walk into the room and accidentally bump into your set, throwing everything off.
-It’s a good idea to set up your project in a space you can control.
-But as any filmmaker will tell you, you can’t control everything.
-However, you can at least control what you can to make sure your film comes out looking right.
+Set up your project in a space you can control.
+But, as any filmmaker will tell you, you can’t control everything.

 Step Four: Get the timing right

 Any type of stop motion animation will require a ton of one-frame shots.
 Even relatively short films can still consist of thousands of frames.
 This is why many filmmakers utilize a technique called twos or doubles.
 This occurs when two frames are shot each time you turn on the camera.

 Of course, there are other steps like any other film, such as writing the script and recording audio.
 But with dedication, you might end up with something like this Oscar-nominated short titled, Negative Space.

 Claymation animation is hard work, which is why you won’t see it in theaters that often.
 But it’s a unique art form that deserves to be preserved and makes for a useful tool in any animator’s arsenal.